cloudify-cosmo/docs.getcloudify.org/content/intro/cloudify-manager.md

 In addition, Cloudify Manager:

-* Provides a secure environment for managing applications via pluggable authentication and authorization mechanisms
+* Provides a secure environment for managing applications via multiple authentication mechanisms and customizable authorization
 * Retains a history of metrics and events
 * Manages agents running on an application's host machines